Wobblyyyy/Pathfinder2/readme.md

 - [Project tutorial](.github/project_tutorial.md) - this is a basic tutorial
   that walks through the fundamentals of the library.
 This is probably the best place to start getting acquainted with the library.
-- [General documentation](docs/docs.md) - this is a document containing a bunch of general documentation for the project.
-It's still being worked on and updated, but it contains a variety of information on different useful topics.
-  This is probably a good place to start getting into the library.
 - [Examples](pathfinder2-examples) - several example usages of the project.
 Each of the classes contained in this module will contain more specific documentation explaining what the example is demonstrating.